Books & Ideas

-In fiction, we have identified 65 publications, 38 of these released in France in the last 5 years, confirming a growing interest in contemporary Francophone fiction.
+In fiction, we have identified 118 publications, 60 of which were released in France in the last five years, confirming a growing interest in contemporary Francophone fiction.

-Major contemporary and beloved French figures are now steadily being published in the US, such as the novelist Mathias Enard (A Perfect Shot, New Directions Publishing), the award-winning writer Annie Ernaux (Getting Lost, Seven Stories Press, and Do What They Say or Else, University of Nebraska Press), and Académie Française member Andreï Makine (Au-delà des frontières, title to be announced in English, Skyhorse Publishing).
+Some major contemporary French figures are now steadily being published in the US, such as the novelist Emmanuel Carrère with Yoga (Farrar, Straus & Giroux), the award-winning author Annie Ernaux with Getting Lost (Seven Stories Press) and Do What They Say or Else (University of Nebraska Press), and Maylis de Kerangal with Painting Time (Picador).

-Many prize-winning books will also make their way to American bookstores including Jérôme Ferrari’s In His Own Image (Prix littéraire du Monde in 2018, Europa Editions), Caroline Laurent’s Shores of Anger (Prix Maison de la Presse in 2020, Amazon Crossing), and Serge Joncour’s Human Nature and Lean on Me (respectively Prix Femina in 2020 and Prix Interallié in 2016, Gallic Books).
-Some of these releases are particularly anticipated such as the 2019 Prix Goncourt winner, Not Everybody Lives the Same Way: A Novel by Jean-Paul Dubois (The Overlook Press).
+Many prize-winning books are making their way to American bookstores, including OuLiPo member Hervé Le Tellier, The Anomaly (the 2020 Prix Goncourt, Other Press), Jérôme Ferrari’s In His Own Image (Prix littéraire du Monde in 2018, Europa Editions), Serge Joncour’s Human Nature and Lean on Me (respectively Prix Femina in 2020 and Prix Interallié in 2016, Gallic Books), and Not Everybody Lives the Same Way by Jean-Paul Dubois (the 2019 Prix Goncourt, The Overlook Press).

-Among other eagerly anticipated publications, you’ll find the feminist essay by Mona Chollet, In Defense of Witches (St. Martin’s Press), and the fascinating reflection on the foundations of our society with Decolonizations by Pierre Singaravélou (Other Press).
+Among other exciting publications, you’ll find Mona Chollet’s feminist essay In Defense of Witches (St. Martin’s Press), and an old reflection on domination with Decolonizations by Pierre Singaravélou, Karim Miské, and Marc Ball (Other Press).

-The production of books on nature and environmental issues has increased significantly, attesting to the urgency of the topic: To name a few: Baptiste Morizot will see three of his essays translated and published in 2022, two by Polity Press (Ways of Being Alive and Rekindling the Embers of Life) and one by SUNY Press (Wild Diplomacy) and the illustrated guide to the amazingly multifarious sex lives of animals, Sexus Animalis: There Is Nothing Unnatural in Nature by Emmanuelle Pouydebat, will be published by MIT Press.
+The production of books on nature and environmental issues continues to grow significantly, attesting to the urgency of the topic; examples include Baptiste Morizot saw three of his essays translated in 2022, Ways of Being Alive and Rekindling the Embers of Life (both published by Polity Press), and Wild Diplomacy (SUNY Press), and the illustrated guide to the multifarious sex lives of animals, Sexus Animalis: There is Nothing Unnatural in Nature by Emmanuelle Pouydebat (MIT Press).

-Lastly, 19 children’s books will be translated in 2022 including Alma by Timothée de Fombelle, a powerful adventure novel that deals with the history of the slave trade (Europa Editions), and Catharina Valckx’s Lisette’s day out, a facetious and impertinent album which approaches dishonesty and its consequences with a fresh vivacity (Gecko Press).
-Marie Dorleans’s Our Fort takes us on a fantastic walk surely leading to the fort of our dreams (New York Review Books), while Enchanted Lion Books will continue publishing the Dumpster Dog series by Marc Boutavant, the humorous story of a smelly, dirty but affectionate and terribly endearing dog.
+34 children’s books will be translated in 2022, including Alma by Timothée de Fombelle, a powerful novel that deals with the history of the slave trade (Europa Editions), and Blaze and the Castle Cake for Bertha Daye by Claude Ponti, a phantasmagorical story from one of the world’s most beloved children’s book authors.
+Also of note is Marie Dorleans’s Our Fort, which takes readers on a fantastic walk leading to the fort of our dreams (New York Review Books), while Enchanted Lion Books will publish its third picture book by Beatrice Alemagna, You Can’t Kill Snow White.